 1. Can I extend my 1.2 km RS-485 network?

-By placing an RS-485 repeater or an optically isolated repeater every 1.2 km, the RS-485 network’s range can be increased.
+Place an RS-485 repeater or an optically isolated repeater every 1.2 km to increase the RS-485 network’s range.

 2. Can I use Rs485 to monitor more than 32 slaves?

 The node range that our Modbus RTU supports is 0-255.
 To maintain proper communications, you might require RS-485 repeaters after 32 nodes (one master and 31 slaves).
-This is driven by several factors, such as whether the RS485 transceivers are quarter-loaded or fully loaded.
+Several factors drive this, such as whether the RS485 transceivers have quarter-loading or full-loading.

-3. How many slaves, using different protocols like RS232, can be connected?
+3. How many slaves can connect using different protocols like RS232?

 - There can only be one slave via RS-232.